kderme/gsoc/blog/References.md

 ## The second bug

-The second bug was an open issue in q-s-m https://github.com/advancedtelematic/quickcheck-state-machine/issues/302 and it apppeared from time to time in ci and threw a strange error which confused users.
+The second bug was an open issue in q-s-m https://github.com/advancedtelematic/quickcheck-state-machine/issues/302 and it appeared from time to time in ci and threw a strange error which confused users.
 It was fixed with my [pr](https://github.com/advancedtelematic/quickcheck-state-machine/pull/315).
 This bug also affected me while trying to generalize parallelism in q-s-m: In this [pr](https://github.com/advancedtelematic/quickcheck-state-machine/pull/324) I extended parallelism from using strictly 2 threads, to using a user specified amount of threads.
 It was basically a generalization from using a Pair, to using a list.
 Before merging this